element-hq/element-web/docs/labs.md

 visit, it will default to the room member list.
 Otherwise, the saved card last used in that room is shown.

-When enabled, historical messages will use the current profile for the sender.

 ## Pin drop location sharing (`feature_location_share_pin_drop`) [In Development]

 Enables sharing a pin drop location to the timeline.